mistval/node-fetch-cache/README.md

 * All non-EOL LTS Node.js versions
 * In addition, as far back as is technically easy

-Currently the oldest supported Node.js version is v14.14.0, which adds `fs.rmSync()` which is used by a dependency.
+Currently the oldest supported Node.js version is v18.19.0.

 Automated tests will be run on the current Node.js version, the oldest supported Node.js version, and the latest release of all even-numbered Node.js versions between those two.